dogecoin/dogecoin/contrib/README.md

 ### [PyMiner](/contrib/pyminer) ###

-This is a 'getwork' CPU mining client for Bitcoin.
+This is a 'getwork' CPU mining client for Dogecoin.
 It is pure-python, and therefore very, very slow.
 The purpose is to provide a reference implementation of a miner, for study.

 ### [SpendFrom](/contrib/spendfrom) ###